umit-iace/tool-pywisp/docs/transport/index.rst

 Packing a frame
 ---------------

-To send data to the test rig, it has to ba packed into MIN-Frames before it can be handed over to the connection.
+To send data to the test rig, it has to be packed into MIN-Frames before it can be handed over to the connection.
 Using the :mod:`struct` module from the standard library, the payload can be created as follows